 - 47A.1 Powers of entry, search and seizure, and powers to obtain banking and other confidential information, are among the most intrusive that investigators can exercise.
 Every application must be carefully scrutinised with close attention paid to what the relevant statutory provision requires of the applicant and to what it permits.
 CrimPR Part 47 must be followed, and the prescribed forms (retaining the Notes for Guidance section) must be used.
 These are designed to prompt applicants, and the courts, to deal with all of the relevant criteria. - The issuing of a warrant or the making of such an order is never to be treated as a formality and it is therefore essential that the judge or magistrate considering the application is given, and must take, sufficient time for the purpose.
 The prescribed forms require the applicant to provide a time estimate, and listing officers and justices' legal advisers should take account of these. - Applicants for orders and warrants owe the court duties of candour and truthfulness.
 On any application made without notice to the respondent, and so on all applications for search warrants, the duty of frank and complete disclosure is especially onerous.
 The applicant must draw the court's attention to any information that is unfavourable to the application.
 The existence of unfavourable information will not necessarily lead to the application being refused; it will be a matter for the court what weight to place on each piece of information.
-As Hughes LJ made clear in Re Stanford International Limited "In effect a prosecutor seeking an ex parte order must put on his defence hat and ask himself what, if he was representing the defendant or a third party with a relevant interest, he would be saying to the judge, and, having answered that question, that is what he must tell the judge".
+As Hughes LJ made clear in Re Stanford International Limited2 "In effect a prosecutor seeking an ex parte order must put on his defence hat and ask himself what, if he was representing the defendant or a third party with a relevant interest, he would be saying to the judge, and, having answered that question, that is what he must tell the judge".
 This is, as Aitkins LJ recognised, "a heavy burden but a vital safeguard.
-Full details must be given."
+Full details must be given3." - Where an applicant supplements an application with additional oral or written information, on questioning by the court or otherwise, it is essential that the court keeps an adequate record.
+What is needed will depend upon the circumstances.
+The Rules require that a record of the 'gist' be retained.
+The purpose of such a record is to allow the sufficiency of the court's reasons for its decision subsequently to be assessed.
+The gravity of such decisions requires that their exercise should be susceptible to scrutiny and to explanation by reference to all of the information that was taken into account.

-&lt;sup>2 [2010] EWCA Civ 137 at para 159
+2 [2010] EWCA Civ 137 at para 159